 How We Chose the Best Short-Term Business Loans

-We researched more than 10 different short-term business loans and chose the top six.
+We researched more than 10 different short-term business loans and chose the top five.
 We recommended companies that are reputable with industry experience, knowledgeable agents, and lend in multiple states.
 We also took into consideration the types of loans available, the minimum and maximum loan amounts, as well as the application process, and funding times.
 In addition, we compared rates when available and lender fees.

 All of our top choices offered large loan limits with competitive rates, easy application processes, and quick approval.